 Flak/GVs/Ships - no player at any time may gun from flak, GVs or ships.
 In some series only assigned players may drive ships and they must be approved by the Frame CO beforehand or during play.

-Bales/Ditches/Deaths - Every player flys until they die, bale, ditch or DWD.
-Otherwise they must land and be in the tower before the frame ends(T+180).
+Bales/Ditches/Deaths - Every player flys an aircraft type until they die, bale, ditch or DWD in that aircraft.
+They have 3 aircraft types they may fly during a frame.
+Once all three are used up they are done for the night.
+They must land and be in the tower before the frame ends(T+180).
 If you continue to fight after the call to RTB when clear, expect to see darkness or something equally difficult as T+180 approaches.

 Discos/DWD - Discos may replane at will from the last base they took off from, if in doubt ask the CM for a decision.
 Discos with damage(DWD) are awarded as a kill in the buffer and are considered to have baled and are done for the night.
 It is up to you to check with your squad to make sure you were not a confirmed kill, it is not the CMs responsibility.
 If you were and were reset you will be awarded a penalty plane.